-Taxed under this head are all forms of interest, including interest on bonds and other debt-claims as well as interest on bank current and deposit accounts.
+Taxed under this head are all forms of interest, including interest on bonds and other debt-claims as well as interest on bank current and deposit accounts (except for accounts denominated in Serbian dinars).

-The rate of tax on interest in 2012 is 10% on the gross amount.
+The rate of tax on interest in 2013 is 15% on the gross amount.
 The tax is paid by withholding.
-The rate was increased to 15% as from 1 January 2013.